The Mandalorian release schedule: what time does the first episode air on Disney Plus UK?

 The Mandalorian release schedule

 The Mandalorian release schedule is... pretty simple once you get the hang of it.
 Two episodes on Tuesday, a third on Friday, March 27, and then a new episode every Friday until the season finale on May 1.
+That means you can try out nearly half the season as part of the Disney Plus free trial when it eventually becomes available.
 Here's it all laid out in full:

 - The Mandalorian episode 1: Tuesday, March 24